byt3bit/primesym/index.md

 # Introduction

-A new type of block ciphers and hash functions have emerged over the past few years.
+A new type of block ciphers and hash functions were proposed over the past few years.
 The broad target of these designs is to achieve a low _multiplicative complexity_.

 This website provides brief specifications, (links to) codes and other references and updates about a novel class of block ciphers and hash functions, designed for MPC, Zero-knowledge, SNARK and STARK applications.